|

 Alternatives to Iams Cat Food

-What follows is my lengthy answer to a cat lover who uses Iams Cat Food, but wants to stop using their products due to thier cruel animal testing.
+What follows is my lengthy answer to a cat lover who uses Iams Cat Food, but wants to stop using their products due to their cruel animal testing.
 She wanted to know of options to Iams.

 Here's my response: